charlottegiseleweil/viewerTemplate/README.md

 Each dashboard must contain the following properties: <br/>
 `baseMap` <br/>
 `dataSections` An array of all the data sections <br/>
 `datasets` An array of all the datasets with specified information about which section they belong to, legend image, styling, and source type.
-Currently, only shapefiles are implemented. <br/>
+Currently, only shapefiles and tilesets are implemented. <br/>
 `charts` An array of all charts, their data and to which section they belong to.

 #### mapStyling.js